Fauci, Kamala among famous names on mispronounced words list

 Nevada ( nev-ADD-ah ): Homestate of Las Vegas that played a central role in the presidential election.

-X Æ A-Xii (EX-aye-eye): The name given by business magnate Elon Musk and musician Grimes to their first child born in May.
-The pronunciation is according to Grimes.

-Yosemite (YOH-sem-it-ee): The famous national park in California’s Sierra Nevada mountains, it was notably mispronounced by President Trump in August.
+Yosemite: The famous national park in California’s Sierra Nevada mountains, it was notably mispronounced by President Trump in August.
+Multiple sources list its pronunciation as (yoh-SEM-it-ee).

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the spelling of the hurricane that caused significant damage is Isaias, not Isias.